 Inside: Forced or willingly there come times in life when we familiar ground falls away and we are thrust into turbulence or transition.
 These 5 habits can help you show up strong if you must begin again.

 In times of turbulence or transition, the structure and flow of our daily life shifts, familiar ground falls away, and we are ushered into a new beginning.

 This past fall, after a long horrific battle to keep my son alive, after he left this world, I was forced to begin again.

-From crisis to car collision to cremation of our child & deep grief — to life in the middle of a pandemic and all sorts of stressors in between, in many ways my life these past 18+ months has felt like a bad movie.
+From crisis to car collision to cremation of our child & deep grief — to life in the middle of a pandemic and all sorts of stressors in between, in many ways my life these past 18+ months have felt like a bad movie.
 But every single morning I am invited to choose my response and to become a beginner all over again.

 We can consciously work to build resilience pro-actively, but resilience is also forged in the fire.